 Do I need to pay anything to use the portal?

 There is no charge for using the Official Injury Claim portal itself, but there may be associated costs to pay.
 Some claimant representatives will charge for their services, and may not offer No Win, No Fee.

-Our partners at National Accident Law will handle your claim through the portal on a No Win, No Fee basis.
+Our panel will handle your claim through the Official Injury Claim on a No Win, No Fee basis.

 Call 0800 376 1001 to discuss your options in more detail and get your questions answered.

 Yes.
 You cannot complete the portal process without a medical report from an accredited medical expert.

 About the author

 Chris Salmon is a co-founder and Director of Quittance Legal Services.
 Chris has played key roles in the shaping and scaling of a number of legal services brands and is a regular commentator in the legal press.